 In order to choose the most adequate office for your needs, you will need to consider elements like facilities, price, and convenience of location.
 In terms of facilities, you will need to decide whether your needs are best suited by conventional office space (which often does not include any equipment) or by serviced offices (whose benefits include flexible lease terms and all-inclusive prices).

-You will also need to consider whether parking facilities are available, and if your prospective office is located in an office building, you may want to make sure that no competitors are based there too.
-Other things to consider would be the surrounding area and what first impression would the a visitor or a client have.
+You will also need to consider whether parking facilities are available and, if your prospective office is in an office building, you may want to make sure that no competitors are based next door.
+Another thing to consider would be the area surrounding the office space and what potential first impressions a visitor or client may have when arriving.

-When it comes to deciding on office space, you should calculate that employee will require a minimum of 80-90 square feet.
+When it comes to deciding on office space, it is important to note that each employee will require a minimum of 5 square meters.
+However, it is recommended that you allocate 8-9 square meters to each employee to ensure a comfortable working environment.
 Do you plan on having an open-plan office?
 Check for space distribution.
 Will you need a separate meeting room?
 Do you need space for a staff room?